If you are a WordPress website owner, I am sure you have seen the good old login page that allows you to access the back-end dashboard of the website.

 You can also enable the reCAPTCHA authentication on the form.
 For this, you need to add the API keys in the integration settings of PowerPack.

-With PowerPack’s login form widget, you can enable social login on the website such as Google and Facebook.
-Enabling them is easy as well using the toggle button.
-For this, make sure you have the App ID and App Secret key set up in the integrations settings.
+With PowerPack’s login form widget, you can enable social login on websites such as Google and Facebook.
+Enabling them is easy as well, using the toggle button.
+For this, make sure you have the App ID and App Secret key set up in the integration settings.

 Redirect After Login: This option enables you to set up redirects upon successful login.